Poofy Cheeks

 Heat Press Transfers

-What is a Heat Press Transfer?
+What is a Heat Press Transfer (aka Screenprint Transfer)?

 A heat press transfer is a plastisol ink screen printed design put onto a transfer paper.
 The ink is transferred to a garment by using heat and requires high pressure and exact temperature to release it from the transfer paper.
 You cannot use a home iron to apply heat press transfers.